dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 Some language changes work well with this model.

 A completely non-breaking language change doesn't really need a new version, but it can help drive adoption of a new version that also contains a breaking change.
+In either case, our tools should detect uses of features that are not guaranteed by the SDK version requirement of a package.
+Using such a feature should require increasing the SDK requirement to a version that actually supports the feature.

 Non-breaking changes could be something as simple as allowing underscores in number literals.